jjrussell/batsd/README-old.md

 Install RVM
 -----------

+_you can also use [rbenv](https://github.com/sstephenson/rbenv) for this, but you need to know what you are doing_

-RVM is important so we don't mess with the system's ruby, and can use the most recent version of Ruby 1.8.7.
+RVM is important so we don't mess with the system's ruby, and can Ruby version 1.8.7 (yes, tjs has been around for a while).

 Install RVM: